skiptools/skip-ui/README.md

 Android requires adding a permission in order to be able to utilize the device's haptic feedback service (`android.content.Context.VIBRATOR_MANAGER_SERVICE`) by adding to the `Android/app/src/main/AndroidMetadata.xml` file's manifest section: `<uses-permission android:name="android.permission.VIBRATE"/>`
 {: class="callout warning"}

-#### Shapes and Paths

-SwiftUI automatically applies a mask to shapes and paths so that touches outside the shape do not trigger its gestures.
-SkipUI emulates this feature, but it is **not** supported on custom shapes and paths that have a `.stroke` applied.
-These shapes will register touches anywhere in their bounds.
-Consider using `.strokeBorder` instead of `.stroke` when a gesture mask is needed on a custom shape.

-### Grids

-SkipUI renders SwiftUI grid views using native Compose grids.
-This provides maximum performance and a native feel on Android.
-The different capabilities of SwiftUI and Compose grids, however, imposes restrictions on SwiftUI grid support in Android:

-- Pinned headers and footers are not supported.
-- When you place a `LazyHGrid` or `LazyVGrid` in a `ScrollView`, it must be the only child of that view.
-- When you define your grid with an array of `GridItem` specs, your Android grid is **based on the first `GridItem`**.
-Compose does not support different specs for different rows or columns, so SkipUI applies the first spec to all of them.
-- Maximum `GridItem` sizes are ignored.
-- Also see the `ForEach` [topic](#foreach).

 ### Images